xl4kj/doc-ci-cd-workflow-playground/docs/en/relying-party-endpoint.rst

 Relying Party Erasure Endpoint
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Erasure Endpoint, which is described in :ref:`relying-party-entity-configuration:Metadata for openid_credential_verifier`, allows Wallet Instances to request deletion of attributes presented to the Relying Party.
-It MUST be authenticated, i.e., the Relying Party MUST request User authentication before proceeding with the attribute deletion.
+The Erasure Endpoint, which is described in :ref:`relying-party-metadata:Relying Party Metadata`, allows Wallet Instances to request deletion of attributes presented to the Relying Party.
+The Relying Party MUST request User authentication before proceeding with the attribute deletion.

 Erasure Request
 """""""""""""""